 Located on the north end of the campus, the Library provides an atmosphere conducive for the pursuit of knowledge.
 The Library provides academic materials to the students and faculty which support and enrich the curriculum.
 The staff of the Library provides orientation and professional consultation in the utilization of facilities and services.
 Assistance is provided to faculty, students and the community in the selection of books, periodicals, recordings, films and other related instructional materials.
-The Library has an Information Center which has 55 computers for students to access academic resources and the Internet.
-Ten of these computers have been designated as an open academic lab for Walters State students.
+The Library has an Information Center which has been designated as an open academic lab for Walters State students.
+This lab is equipped with computer-related technology including academic software.